Princess Margaret’s Friend Wants to Set Record Straight About ‘Her Rude Highness’ and Compares Her to Princess Diana

 Margaret did the same thing Princess Diana did

-In 1987, when not much was known about the AIDS virus and how it could be contracted, Princess Diana had physical contact with a patient suffering from the disease when she shook his hand without wearing gloves.
+In 1987, when not much was known about HIV or AIDS and how it could be contracted, Princess Diana had physical contact with a patient suffering from the virus when she shook his hand without wearing gloves.
 Lady Glenconner revealed that Princess Margaret did the same thing; just not with the media present.

-Glenconner said that her son, Henry, had been diagnosed with the disease in the ’80s and Margaret was one of her only friends who would visit Henry at that time.
+Glenconner said that her son, Henry, had been diagnosed with AIDS in the ’80s and Margaret was one of her only friends who would visit Henry at that time.

 “She always came to stay, she always hugged Henry.
 She would come with me to the lighthouse, which is a place for young men who are dying of AIDS, quite often on their own, because their parents wouldn’t have anything to do with them or their partners have died.”